Please use an up to date web browser to explore this page.

 - Live Bolero - in Nottingham’s Market Square and at the Corby Highland Gathering, Dance4 offer a Torvill and Dean inspired mass performance created by Jeanefer Jean-Charles

-Through and Out: Skipping Extravaganza - a cross-over of dance and rope skipping devised by Jorge Crecis with an immersive audio soundtrack presented by Greenwich Dance.
-Over 500 dance-skippers will unite in electrifying motion in Greenwich Park within the UNESCO World Heritage Site.
+- Through and Out: Skipping Extravaganza - a cross-over of dance and rope skipping devised by Jorge Crecis with an immersive audio soundtrack presented by Greenwich Dance.
+Over 500 dance-skippers untied in electrifying motion in Greenwich Park within the UNESCO World Heritage Site

 Disaster Playground by Nelly Ben Hayoun